lindacmsheard/AMLhack/Session1/GettingStarted.md

 ```
 and locate the MNIST tutorial notebooks (`image-classification-mnist-data`) in the jupyter file tree browser.
 Follow the instructions within the tutotial notebooks.

+> TIP: double check the steps you executed above against the pre-requisites specified in each tutorial below.

 - [Part 1 - Train with a cluster](https://github.com/Azure/MachineLearningNotebooks/blob/master/tutorials/image-classification-mnist-data/img-classification-part1-training.ipynb)

-> TIP: If you are working within the `image-classification-mnist-data` folder of the cloned repo, rename the provided model pkl file before continuing to part 2
+> TIP: If you are working within the `image-classification-mnist-data` folder of the cloned repo, rename the provided sample model pkl file before continuing to part 2, so that you can distinguish the provided sample from one you will download in Part 1.
 ```
 mv sklearn_mnist_model.pkl sklearn_mnist_model-sample.pkl
 ```